Saturday, March 23, 2019, from 2:00 PM Downtown Québec City Celebrate the wearing of the green!

 A parade with plenty of music!

-The renowned Pipes and Drums quartet consisting of the police forces of Boston (Boston Police Gaelic Column), New York (Pipes & Drums of the New York Emerald Society), Chicago (Pipes and Drums of the Chicago Police Department) and Toronto (the Toronto Fire Services Pipes and Drums) and for the 10th anniversary, Philadelphia (Philadelphia Police and Fire Pipes and Drums).
-The Défilé de la Saint-Patrick de Québec offers a unique opportunity to experience these four groups perform in the same parade.
+The renowned Pipes and Drums quintet consisting of the police forces of Boston (Boston Police Gaelic Column), New York (Pipes & Drums of the New York Emerald Society), Chicago (Pipes and Drums of the Chicago Police Department) and Toronto (the Toronto Fire Services Pipes and Drums) and for the 10th anniversary, Philadelphia (Philadelphia Police and Fire Pipes and Drums).
+The Défilé de la Saint-Patrick de Québec offers a unique opportunity to experience these five groups perform in the same parade.

 A colourful parade

 At the same time, local citizens will parade with Irish wolfhounds, and will march in groups representing Celtic dance troupes, leprechauns, historical re-enactors, dance schools, circus performers, Gaelic football clubs, and a fine showing by members of Irish families who take part in the event year after year.
 All told, more than 50 participant groups join in the parade!

 Be right in the heart of the festivities!

 The Québec City St Patrick’s Day Parade is more than 1000 participants, musicians, dancers, buskers, Irish-born families, charitable organizations, historical re-enactors, leprechauns and the ‘little people’, all of whom enliven downtown Quebec each year to the great delight of the spectators.
 Join the celebration!

 Every year more than 120 volunteers pitch in to make the parade a shared festive and fun-filled event.
 Various positions are available: ranging from reception to security, as well as assistance with the setting up.
 Come join us!